IAMconsortium/nomenclature/docs/user_guide/config.rst

           - hierarchy: [R5, R9, R10]

   processors:
-    countries-processor: [ Model A, Model B ]
+    country-processor: [ Model A, Model B ]

 The country processor reads the imported R5/R9/R10 definitions from the region codelist and aggregates directly from countries to those regions.
 If one of